cdaringe/cowtown/packages/docs/src/content/index.md

 ```

 isomorphic rendering, whilst considered an advanced concept, is conceptually simple.
-the objective is to render rich html on first page load for the user, such that
+the objective is to render a complete html page when a user requests your website, such that
-they may begin viewing content immediately. on page load, the interactive
+they may begin viewing content immediately. once the page loads, the interactive
-native web-application experience downloads and instatiates itself, asyncronously.
+web-application experience downloads and instatiates itself, asyncronously.
-the final result is that user gets content faster, as perceives your application to
+the final result is that user gets content faster, as hence perceives your application to
-be much faster.
+be faster.

-there are many technology stacks, front-end and back-end to enable this workflow.
+there are many technology stacks, front-end and back-end, that enable this workflow.
-this demonstration uses:
+this particular demonstration uses:

 - [react](https://reactjs.org) & [redux](https://redux.js.org) for the ui application
 - [koa-parcel-middleware](https://www.npmjs.com/package/koa-parcel-middleware) for integrating the ui application with the server, including an excellent development time experience